Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2002-01-03-navigate-to-other-page.md

 }
 ```

-Don't forget to change the App.xaml.cs page so that is says the following
+Don't forget to change the App.xaml.cs page, so that it says the following

 ```csharp
  MainPage = new NavigationPage(new MainPage());